-quantum-secured intercontinental videoconference.
-Furthermore, China is investing heavily in terrestrial quantum communications networks.
-It completed construction of a 2,000 kilometer (approximately 1250 miles) Beijing-Shanghai quantum network in 2016 and plans to expand that network nationwide in the years to come.
-While such advances in quantum technology have been driven primarily by academia, China has expressed its intent to leverage them for military applications in the country's Thirteenth Five-Year S&T Military-Civil Fusion Special Projects Plan.
+170 Office of the Secretary of Defense, Annual Report to Congress: Military and Security Developments Involving the People's Republic of China 2019, May 2, 2019, p.
+146, at https://media.defense.gov/2019/May/02/2002127082/-1/-1/1/ 2019_CHINA_MILITARY_POWER_REPORT.pdf.
+This satellite-as well as the other communications networks discussed in this section-employ quantum key distribution (QKD), a subset of quantum communications.
+QKD hosted the first quantum-secured intercontinental videoconference.171 Furthermore, China is investing heavily in terrestrial quantum communications networks.
+It completed construction of a 2,000 kilometer (approximately 1,250 miles) Beijing-Shanghai quantum network in 2016 and plans to expand that network nationwide in the years to come.172 While such advances in quantum technology have been driven primarily by academia, China has expressed its intent to leverage them for military applications in the country's Thirteenth Five-Year S&T Military-Civil Fusion Special Projects Plan.

-Russian development of quantum technology, as with artificial intelligence, lags significantly behind that of the United States and China, with some analysts noting that Russia is likely "5 to 10 years behind" in quantum computing.
-In an effort to spur development, Russia announced plans in December 2019 to invest \$790 million in quantum research over the next five years and adopted a five-year Russian Quantum Technologies Roadmap.
-These initiatives are not military-specific, however, and limited information is available in open sources about how Russia might apply them to its military.
+Russian development of quantum technology, as with artificial intelligence, lags significantly behind that of the United States and China, with some analysts noting that Russia is likely "5 to 10 years behind" in quantum computing.173 In an effort to spur development, Russia announced plans in December 2019 to invest \$790 million in quantum research over the next five years and adopted a five-year Russian Quantum Technologies Roadmap.174 These initiatives are not military-specific, however, and limited information is available in open sources about how Russia might apply them to its military.